Narciso Clavería y Zaldúa: Early years

 Narciso Clavería was a native of the Catalonian city of Girona, whose mother was of Basque origin.
 He became a member of Spain's General Staff in 1838, colonel in 1839, and lieutenant general in 1844.
 He became governor of the Philippines on July 16, 1844.

 Acts as Governor-General of the Philippines

 Reformation of the Philippine calendar

-The Philippines from 1521 to 1844 was one day behind the calendars of Asia, Europe and America.
+The Philippines from 1521 to 1844 was one day behind the calendars of Asia, Europe and Americas.
 When Ferdinand Magellan sailed west around the world, he lost a few minutes every day.
 He was going the same way the sun was going, so his day ended later than that of the people who remained in Europe.
 Therefore, he was later in beginning the next day.
 By the time he reached the Philippines, he was a day behind Europe on his date.
 This error had been known for centuries.
-Finally, Clavería and the Archbishop of Manila agreed to remove Tuesday, December 31, 1844, from the Philippine calendar.
+Finally, Clavería and the Archbishop of Manila, Jose Segui, agreed to remove Tuesday, December 31, 1844, from the Philippine calendar.
 So the day after Monday, December 30, 1844, was called Wednesday, January 1, 1845.